ated4kids/website/README.md

 $ git push origin
 ```

-Note: if you don't have permissions to push on yankedev origin, please submit a Pull Request (PR)
+Note: if you don't have permissions to push on ated4kids repository, please submit a Pull Request (PR)

 The master branch will then be built from codeship.io and deployed on gh-pages branch